glocalcoop/activistnetwork-OLD/README.md

 === Social Integration ===

-Explore using Keyring to accompplish this around post formats.
-This actually archives data on the site as opposed to the only leaving on commercial/propiretary network.
+Explore using Keyring to accomplish this around post formats.
+This actually archives data on the site as opposed to the only leaving on commercial/proprietary network.

 * [[http://wordpress.org/plugins/keyring/|http://wordpress.org/plugins/keyring/]]